Faheem-02/Alethia-RAG-Engine/README.md

 ## 👨‍💻 Author
 Faheem

-Built with a focus on **system design, explainable AI, and production-ready architecture**.
+"Built with a focus on **system design, explainable AI, and production-ready architecture**."